kametepe/docker-swarm-nodejs/README.md

   1 - Build the services
   2 - deploy them to our local stack called production

- Once done you browse http://localhost:85 and see the nodejs message, hitting F5 will display a different hostname since HAproxy will load balance the request.
+ Once done you browse http://localhost:85 and see the nodejs message,

+ Hitting F5 will display a different hostname since HAproxy will load balance the request.